Bejish/VSD_Tapeout_Week_1/README.md

 ## 🎯 **Learning Outcomes**

-By completing this workshop, you will have mastered:
+By completing this course, you will have mastered:

 ### **🧠 Technical Expertise**
 - **RTL Design Proficiency** - Advanced Verilog coding techniques